MutatingFunc/mutatingfunc.github.io/content/blog/2023-10-31 iPadOS vs macOS.md

 * The cursor is a nice and symmetric circle, clearly defining the interaction to perform.
 Not a miniature cap for a zebra! 🦓
     * Don’t like the pointer effects?
 You can turn them off in Settings!
     * “Oh, but I need pixel-perfect precision” - No, you don’t.
 If you’re using your cursor for this, you’re doing it wrong.
 Apps have snap guides and text fields for this sort of thing.
 * Minimal window chrome, and windows adopt an iPhone-style compact layout when small!
+And this has real benefits for side-by-side multitasking on 4k/built-in displays.

 ## Power-user features
 * Shortcuts automations.
 Amazing utility on iPadOS, missing on macOS.
 Admittedly, 3rd party options are available on macOS for a price, or a good deal of time.